The-Holocaust/-auxilium/README.md

 ## Method of prediction of disaster

-Many disaster predictions will be made by our app such as for earthquake can be taken from USGS Earthquake Catalog, Cyclone and Floods will come from the AerisWeather API.
+Many disaster predictions will be made by our app such as for earthquake can be taken from USGS Earthquake Catalogue, Cyclone and Floods will come from the AerisWeather API.